-See the article by George Daughters, K6GT, "The Sunnyvale/Saint Petersburg Kilowatt-Plus" earlier in this chapter for details on suitable control and power-supply circuitry.
+See the article by George Daughters, K6GT, "The Sunnyvale/Saint Petersburg Kilowatt-Plus" in 2005 for details on suitable control and power-supply circuitry.
 This 6-meter amplifier uses the same basic design as K6GT's, except for modified input and output circuits in the RF deck.
 See Fig 18.33, a photograph of the front panel of the 6-meter amplifier.